Will-uob/will-uob-notes/_articles/What-is-a-neural-network-part-2.md

 as CNNs.

 ### What are neural networks comprised of?
 The most important part of a neural network is the neuron.
-A neuron is something that hold a number, $n \in [0,1]$.
+A neuron is something that hold a number, $$n \in [0,1]$$.